CORRECTED-New factory puts Iceland in biosimilar drugs race

-The money will pay for a 11,800 square meters facility in Iceland that will open in early 2016.
+The money will pay for a 11,800 square metres facility in Iceland that will open in early 2016.
 It will also fund clinical trials of the group’s antibody drug copies.

 Alvotech was founded by Icelandic entrepreneur Robert Wessman, who also heads Alvogen and who has a track record of building generic drug businesses.
 He ran Actavis until four years before its 2012 sale to Watson.